Medonosy

 Medonosy (Medonost) is a municipality and village in Mělník District in the Central Bohemian Region of the Czech Republic.
 It has about 200 inhabitants.
-The village of Nové Osinalice within the municipality has well preserved examples of folk architecture is protected as a village monument reservation.
+The village of Nové Osinalice within the municipality has well preserved examples of folk architecture and is protected as a village monument reservation.

 Administrative division

 Medonosy consists of five municipal parts (in brackets population according to the 2021 census):